 If a pool is contaminated, the CDC recommends closing it immediately and treating it for multiple hours of “hyperchlorination”–a water treatment process that involves adding a high dose of chlorine in order to disinfect the water.

-A recent CDC report uncovered some unsettling statistics about pool safety––in one study,78.9% of routine public pool inspections identified at least one violation.
+A CDC report uncovered some unsettling statistics about pool safety––in one study, 78.9% of routine public pool inspections identified at least one violation.
 Additionally, one in eight of those inspections revealed a violation severe enough to require that the pool close immediately.
-Could this be my pool, you ask?

-We encourage you to learn about your own pool’s heath–so much so, that we’re offering a 10% discount here.
-Check it out and you, too, can have a happy and healthy summer of swimming!
+We encourage you to learn about your own pool’s heath–so you, too, can have a happy and healthy summer of swimming!